In a world where anyone can share their opinion on the internet, there’s a big need for journalists who can share accurate information.

 You can ensure you get the basics of SEO right, by completing the recommendations given by the RankMath plugin.

 Email marketing is a great way to promote your journalism blog.
 You can build an email list of people who are interested in your content.
-And, then you can send them updates whenever you publish a new article.
+You can then send them updates whenever you publish a new article.

 Check out our Email Marketing resources to learn more.